FIUS/crow-cycle/README.md

                         line is allowed.
 Names may contain spaces.
 If not specified, the input is read from the standard input.
   -o OUTPUT, --output OUTPUT
                         Path to the output file.
 Output is pdf.
+If not specified, the output is written to the standard output.
   --desc DESC           Description that is printed in every table row.
 ```